 Fantastic Four release date

-Marvel Studios’ Fantastic Four is slated for release on 14 February, 2025.
+Marvel Studios’ Fantastic Four is slated for release on 2 May, 2025 having been pushed from its original date of 14 February, 2025.
 It will mark the second film in Marvel’s Phase Six, the third part of its over-arching Multiverse Saga.

 Fantastic Four cast

 Casting is underway for Fantastic Four but nothing is yet set in stone.
 An alternate universe version of Dr Reed Richards appeared in Doctor Strange in the Multiverse of Madness played by fan favourite John Krasinski.